Giuliano2206/Repetitive-Archetypes-Patterns-Dataset/README.md

 **For transforming COCO to YOLO format, is necessary that the segmentation in the annotation file is in polygon points format.
 RLE format is not supported.**

 We use the [JSON2YOLO format repository from ultralytics](https://github.com/ultralytics/JSON2YOLO.git) to convert the annotations from COCO to YOLO format with refactoring for the structure of datasets.

+For all the scripts, you can get more information about the parameters by running the command with the `-h` or `--help` parameter.

 ## Citation